 The track starts on a logging road and a path to the left (over the fence) which becomes visible not long after starting.
 Follow that path as the loggers may tell you to turn back and don’t want people walking on the road.

-There isn’t much of a carpark here but instead basically just parking on the side of the road off of Gebbie’s Pass Road.
+There isn’t much of a carpark here but instead parking on the side of the road off of Gebbie’s Pass Road.
 The track is closed from August 8 to October 15 each year for lambing.

 How to get there